great-expectations/great_expectations/docs/terms/profiler.md

 #### BasicDatasetProfiler

 The `BasicDatasetProfiler` examines a Batch of data and creates a report that answers the basic questions most data practitioners would ask about a dataset during exploratory data analysis.
-The profiler reports how unique the values in the column are, as well as the percentage of empty values in it.
+The Profiler reports how unique the values in the column are, as well as the percentage of empty values in it.
 Based on the column's type it provides a description of the column by computing a number of statistics, such as min, max, mean and median, for numeric columns, and distribution of values, when appropriate.

 #### BasicSuiteBuilderProfiler

-The `BasicSuiteBuilderProfiler` is an extension of the BasicDatasetProfiler that creates a set of coarse Expectations for the profiled dataset.
+The `BasicSuiteBuilderProfiler` is an extension of the `BasicDatasetProfiler` that creates a set of coarse Expectations for the profiled dataset.
 Configuration of this Profiler is optional; if no configuration is provided, this Profiler will create Expectations for every column in the dataset.

 The values in Expectations created by the `BasicSuiteBuilderProfiler` are extremely coarse and do not correspond to the actual values in the profiled data.
 Rather, the purpose of this Profiler is to generate a broad range of candidate Expectations for the profiled data, which you can then prune down to those Expectations you find relevant and edit with values based on domain knowledge.
 You will definitely want to edit the values used in Expectations created by this Profiler!